MuhammadHafidzMisrudin/assessment-node-2023/README.md

 > [!WARNING]
 > 1. Didn't have the time to implement it with .NET Framework and module, and .NET Restful API.<br />
-> 2. Didn't manage to host the working demo at cloud platform as there issues with the configuration and setting of local database. <br />
+> 2. Didn't manage to host the working demo on a cloud platform as there were issues with the configuration and setting of local database. <br />
 > 3. **However, I also provided the screenshots of images of development**.

 <br />